LrntL/dragscroll.js/README.md

 # dragscroll.js
-Resurrection for this very useful drag scroll plugin from YuTingtao.
+Resurrection for this very useful drag scroll plugin from **YuTingtao**.
 Original repo: https://github.com/YuTingtao/dragscroll.js

 **I dont' know how to use GitHub and I am not going to maintain this plugin.**